SqlQuantumLeap/BinaryFormatter/README.md

 1. Change the name to: **Binary Formatter**
 1. Click the **Finish** button
     <br><br>
-  At this point you have a shortcut that will always prompt you to enter in a ChunkSize, or at least just hit <kbd>Enter</kbd> to accept the default value.
-If you want to convert files without being prompted to specify one, do the following:<br><br>
+  At this point you have a shortcut that will always prompt you to enter in a ChunkSize value, or at least just hit <kbd>Enter</kbd> to accept the default value, and will save to a file (no Console or Clipboard) using the default filename.
+If you want to convert files without being prompted to specify the Chunk Size, and/or if you some other combination of output options, do the following:<br><br>
 1. Right-click on the `Binary Formatter` shortcut and select **Properties**
 1. Go to the **Shortcut** tab
-1. In the **Target:** text field, add a number to the right of `...BinaryFormatter.exe`.
+1. In the **Target:** text field, add any combination of the following options to the right of `...BinaryFormatter.exe`:
+  * An `<integer>` &gt;= 1 (for ChunkSize).
 I find that a value between 40 and 70 works best.
+  * `/Clipboard`
+  * `/Console`
+  * `/NoFile`
 1. For the **Run:** drop-down, select **Minimized**
 1. Click the **OK** button

-And, you can even have two shortcuts, one with a specified ChuckSize, and one without :smile: .
+And, you can even have multiple shortcuts, each one with a different combination of options :smile: .

+## Roadmap

+Create a separate Visual Studio project that re-uses relevant portions of the code and compile into a DLL / Assembly.
+The purpose would be to allow for direct use within code or frameworks that can reference Assemblies.
+The result would be a simple method call that returns a string (and/or creates an output file) which can be used inline, and no need to shell out to run an executable and then, most likely, read in the contents of the output file.